 Without data analytics, school leaders provide professional development to teachers based on a hunch.
 When PD is not aligned to a teacher’s unique professional growth needs, teacher satisfaction decreases.
-School leaders need an easy way to see each teacher’s growth areas with the click of a button.
+School leaders need one-click access to reports that make it easy to see where each teacher needs support.

 State reporting shouldn’t be a nightmare